Liverpool to push ahead with £40m Konate move | Goal.com

 Personal terms are unlikely to be an issue, with reports in Germany suggesting that a five-year contract has already been agreed in principle.
 Leipzig, it is understood, are resigned to losing the player, having already seen another centre-back, Dayot Upamecano, join Bayern Munich.

-The Reds have been linked with other centre-backs, including Marseille’s Croatia international Duje Caleta-Car, while Klopp suggested last week that no decision had been made over the future of Ozan Kabak, who spent the second half of the season on loan from Schalke.
-Kabak has already indicated that he would like to stay at Anfield if possible.
+The Reds have been linked with other centre-backs, including Marseille’s Croatia international Duje Caleta-Car, but they will not be taking up their option to sign Ozan Kabak, who spent the second half of the season at Anfield on loan from Schalke.

+Liverpool contacted Schalke sporting director Rouven Schroder last week to inform him that they would not making the move permanent.
+Kabak had hoped to stay at the club, having made 13 appearances following his temporary move, but will instead return to Germany, though he is expected to attract interest from a number of clubs across Europe, including at least three in the Premier League.

-Liverpool should have Virgil van Dijk, Joe Gomez and Joel Matip, their three senior centre-halves, back from injury in time for next season, and the impressive form of Nat Phillips since being drafted in as emergency cover provides another option, as does the 20-year-old Rhys Williams, who is likely to be loaned out next season to further his development.
+Liverpool, meanwhile, should have Virgil van Dijk, Joe Gomez and Joel Matip, their three senior centre-halves, back from injury in time for next season, and the impressive form of Nat Phillips since being drafted in as emergency cover provides another option, as does the 20-year-old Rhys Williams, who is likely to be loaned out to further his development.
+Sepp van den Berg will return from a loan with Preston, where he made 16 appearances.

 Who is likely to depart Liverpool?